touchlab/KMMBridge/website/docs/cocoapods/01_IOS_COCOAPODS.md

 For artifacts that are kept in private storage, you may need to add authentication information so your `~/.netrc` file or your Mac's Keychain Access.
 See [the section here](../DEFAULT_GITHUB_FLOW.md#ios-dev-machine-config) for a description of how to set up private file access.

+**Note:** If your artifacts are in GitHub Pacakges for a public repo, you still need to configure GitHub auth for access to the artifacts.

 ## Add Podspec Repo

 In your `Podfile`, add the module and the source.
 An example `Podfile` might look like this: